zzzprojects/learn-orm/tutorials/vb-net/exit-statement.md

 ### Exit Function

  - It immediately exits the `Function` procedure in which it appears.
- - The execution continues with the statement following the statement that is called the `Function` procedure.
+ - The execution continues with the statement following the statement called the `Function` procedure.
- - The `Exit Function` can be used only inside a `Function` procedure.
+ - The `Exit Function` can only be used inside a `Function` procedure.
  - To specify a return value, you can assign the value to the function name on a line before the `Exit Function` statement.
  - To assign the return value and exit the function in one statement, you can instead use the `Return` Statement.